The MA program in Organizational Leadership and Management (OLM) at Pacific Oaks College

 - Assess the value and impact of social and cultural diversity in organizations.

-Successful completion of a bachelor’s degree from a regionally accredited institution
+Successful completion of a bachelor’s degree or higher, from a regionally accredited institution

 Demonstrated commitment to the mission and values of Pacific Oaks College